 CBD rich plants are cultivated specifically for this purpose, with the THC levels typically ranging from 0.3% to less than 3% per volume.
 Whilst full extract CBD oil is non-psychoactive, it does contain levels of THC and other minor cannabinoids, such as THCA and CBN, to name a few, which work in synergy with the CBD to give maximum medicinal and therapeutic benefits to the user.

 The cannabis plant is associated with over 545 different chemical constituents.
 Of these, at least 113 compounds are molecules that are unique to cannabis.
 These are called cannabinoids.
-In order for cannabis oil to produce the maximum therapeutic efficacy, all the cannabinoids and terpenes work in synergy, a phenomenon known as “The Entourage Effect”.
+In order for cannabis oil to produce maximum therapeutic efficacy, all the cannabinoids and terpenes work in synergy, a phenomenon known as “The Entourage Effect”.

-Whilst CBD derived from hemp is sold in health shops and pharmacies, the MCC (Medicines Control Council – now known as SAHPRA), stipulates that these products are to be labeled as dietary supplements or nutritional supplements.
+Whilst CBD derived from hemp is sold in health shops and pharmacies, the MCC (Medicines Control Council – now known as SAHPRA), stipulates that these products are to be labeled as dietary supplements, or nutritional supplements.
 Whilst hemp is rich in proteins and omega, without the synergy of other cannabinoids, the therapeutic value is low.

 Isolated CBD is typically extracted from industrial hemp plants that are utilized across many hemp industries.
 Each industry uses the same base plant to decrease manufacturing costs, and supplements using these plants generally sacrifice CBD quality for price.

-Unlike THC, the psychoactive compound found in the cannabis plant, CBD is non-psychoactive with little to no side-effects.
+Unlike THC, the psychoactive compound found in the cannabis plant CBD is non-psychoactive, with little to no side-effects.
 CBD will not make you “high” or interfere with motor-skills and cognitive abilities.
 CBD is a non-toxic compound – here it is important to note that the extraction methods used would always be questioned.
 You do not want a product that is riddled with residual extraction solvents and other toxic substances.
 Carrier oils are as important, as you want your CBD to have the maximum efficacy, without any unnecessary complications caused by the incorrect infusion and/or carrier oil.

-When sourcing a CBD oil for medicinal value, always remember to refer to the studies and research that has been done – CBD, in synergy with other cannabinoids and compounds like terpenes, has a higher efficacy than CBD isolate or Hemp CBD alone.
-Ask the right questions when sourcing a supplier and ensure that you are always armed with the right information.
+When sourcing a CBD oil for medicinal value, always remember to refer to studies and research that has been done – CBD, in synergy with other cannabinoids and compounds like terpenes, has a higher efficacy than CBD isolate or Hemp CBD alone.
+Ask the right questions when sourcing a supplier, and ensure that you are always armed with the right information.
 There is no doubt that CBD is a highly effective medicinal and therapeutic compound, and is available in many forms in South Africa – from tinctures to oils and capsules.